Green Howards: Childers Reforms

 The regiment was not fundamentally affected by the Cardwell Reforms of the 1870s, which gave it a depot at Richmond Barracks in North Yorkshire from 1873, or by the Childers reforms of 1881 – as it already possessed two battalions, there was no need for it to amalgamate with another regiment.
 Under the reforms the regiment amalgamated with the militia battalions and rifle volunteers in its designated regimental district and became The Princess of Wales's Own (Yorkshire Regiment) on 1 July 1881.

 The 1st battalion was stationed at Nova Scotia from 1884, moved to the Mediterranean in 1888 where it was stationed at Malta but also saw action in Egypt, then moved to Jersey in 1895 followed by Ireland in 1898.
 After a brief spell in Gibraltar in 1899, the battalion was posted to South Africa as reinforcement for the Second Boer War, where it was involved in the Relief of Kimberley and the battles of Diamond Hill (June 1900) and Belfast (August 1900).
 The battalion returned to the United Kingdom in September 1902.

 The 2nd battalion was in Ireland from 1881 to 1886, when it returned to garrison back home in England.
 From early 1890 the battalion was stationed in British India, where it took part in military campaigns on the North-West Frontier.
 The battalion had various postings, including at Sitapur and Benares until late 1902 when it was posted to Cawnpore.

 A 3rd (Militia) Battalion, formed from the 5th West York Militia in 1881 was a reserve battalion.
 It was embodied in December 1899, and 700 men embarked on the SS Assaye in February 1900 for service in South Africa during the Second Boer War.
 Many of the officers and men returned home in May 1902 on the SS Sicilia.

 The 4th (Militia) Battalion, formed from the North York Rifles in 1881 was also a reserve battalion.
 It was embodied for service on 5 May 1900, disembodied on 2 July 1901, and re-embodied again for service during Second Boer War in South Africa.
 555 officers and men returned to Southampton by the SS Tagus in October 1902, following the end of the war, and was disbanded at the Richmond barracks.

+Officers of the 1st Battalion, Yorkshire Regiment, at a training camp in Castleton, Derbyshire, July 1904.
+Seated in the centre of the second row is Lieutenant Colonel Granville Egerton, the battalion's CO.

 In July 1902, the regiment was redesignated as Alexandra, Princess of Wales's Own (Yorkshire Regiment).

 In 1908, the Volunteers and Militia were reorganised nationally, with the former becoming the Territorial Force and the latter the Special Reserve; the regiment now had one Reserve and two Territorial battalions.